 And it's not because of ample solar resources, but rather because of political will and an informed renewable energy policy.
 In New Jersey's case, it's an SREC program as opposed to a feed-in tariff or California Solar Initiative-type rebate.

-New York had just 12 megawatts of demand in 2009 -- but The Empire State wants to change that.
+had just 12 megawatts of demand in 2009 -- but The Empire State wants to change that.

 New York's Solar Industry Development and Jobs Act of 2011 is sitting in Albany's lap, and the New York City Solar America City Partnership just released this interactive map of existing installations and available rooftop space.
 The Solar Jobs Act is an RPS with a goal of 1.5 percent solar power or 1.6 gigawatts in 2020 -- up from about 0.15 percent now.

 Late last year, the California Public Utility Commission, after more than a year of consideration, unanimously approved the Renewable Auction Mechanism (RAM).
 It's not a classic FIT, and as such might avoid some of the pitfalls afflicting poorly administered FIT programs around the globe.